 The school looks at multiple data points for each student and understands that multiple factors and data points should be considered when determining a student's readiness for the next grade.
-Final promotion decisions will be made by the Principal and/or the Assistant Principal.
+Final promotion decisions will be made by the Principal and/or the Assistant Principal and approved by the Executive Director.
 The school reserves the right to make exceptions to this policy given special circumstances.